-Since the probability of lymph node metastasis in mucosal gastric carcinoma (T1a) is very low, endoscopic resection (ER) may be sufficient [29].
-If histopathological workup after endoscopic resection reveals that tumor infiltration extends into the submucosa (T1b), surgical resection with systematic lymphadenectomy should be performed, as lymph node metastases will already be present in up to 30% of cases.
+Since the probability of lymph node metastasis in mucosal gastric cancer (T1a) is very low, endoscopic resection (ER) may be sufficient [27].
+If histopathologic workup after endoscopic resection reveals that tumor infiltration extends into the submucosa (T1b), surgical resection with systematic lymphadenectomy should be performed, as lymph node metastases may already be present in up to 30% of cases.

-Gastric carcinomas classified as pT1a cN0 cM0 can be treated with endoscopic resection considering the adapted Japanese criteria if the following criteria are met [11, 30], see Table 4.
+Gastric cancers classified as pT1a cN0 cM0 should be treated with endoscopic resection, considering the adapted Japanese criteria, if the following criteria are met [11, 28], see Table 4.

-Table 4: Criteria for endoscopic resection in stage IA T1a [11, 109]
+Table 4: Criteria for endoscopic resection in stage IA T1a [11, 107]

-- Lesions \leq 2 cm in elevated types
+- Lesions ≤ 2 cm in elevated types

 - Lesions ≤ 1 cm in flat types

-- Histologic grade of differentiation good or moderate (G1/G2)
+- Histological degree of differentiation good or intermediate (G1/G2)

-- No macroscopic ulceration
+- · No macroscopic ulceration

-- Invasion limited to the mucosa
+- · Invasion limited to the mucosa

-- No residual tumor after endoscopic resection
+- · No residual tumor after endoscopic resection

-Early gastric carcinomas with a maximum of one "extended criterion" can also be curatively resected via endoscopy [11].
-Endoscopic submucosal dissection (ESD) should be technique of choice for endoscopic resection.
+Early gastric cancers with a maximum of one "extended criterion" can also be curatively resected endoscopically [11].
+Endoscopic submucosal dissection (ESD) should be used for resection.
 If more than one extended criterion is present, oncologic surgical resection should be performed.
-The extended criteria are defined as follows:
+The extended criteria are defined as: